dockovpn/dockovpn/README.md

 Congratulations, now you're all set and can safely browse the internet.

 ## Persisting configuration
-There's a possibility to persist generated files on in volume storage.
+There's a possibility to persist generated files in volume storage.
 Run docker with
 ```bash
 -v openvpn_conf:/opt/Dockovpn_data
 ```